 The company coordinating the emergency response for the incident is responsible for making sure arrangements are in place for getting this message to next of kin.
-The wording of this message will require to be agreed with or drafted by Police Scotland.
+The wording of this message will require to be agreed with Grampian Police.
 The message will not normally include any specific information regarding whether the person is injured, missing or apparently deceased.